 Soil pH.
 Why does it matter?

-Let’s just dive right in; soil pH should matter to all of us because it matters to plants.
+Soil pH should matter to all of us because it matters to plants.
 Many plants, from trees to shrubs, from perennials to turfgrasses, have pH preferences so strong, they might as well be called requirements.
-Ignoring plant needs such as soil pH could mean plant decline, all the way up to and including plant death.
+Ignoring plant needs such as soil pH could result in plant decline, all the way up to and including plant death.
 Yikes!
 Keep reading for details, including ideal pH ranges for commonly used landscape plants.

 Let’s start at the beginning; soil pH is the measure of soil acidity or alkalinity.
 The scale stars at 0 and goes up to 14, with neutral soils being 7; values less than 7 are acidic and over 7 are alkaline.
 Nutrients essential to plant growth are most available in the 5.8 to 6.5 pH range.
 Lime can be used to adjust soil acidity, which will increase nutrient availability.
 Data suggests that up to 50% of Arkansas soils are below the optimum range.
 Soil pH tends to be acidic in areas that used to be heavily forested so new housing developments greatly benefit from soil testing.
 Soil pH also effects beneficial soil dwelling organisms such as earthworms, which like slightly acidic soils.

-If you have done this soil test in the past and are checking in on the levels for further adjustments, we have inexpensive and easy to use test kits here at The Good Earth.
+If you have done an in depth soil test in the past and are checking in on the levels for further adjustments, we have inexpensive and easy to use test kits here at The Good Earth (pictured above).
 This test can be done at home and each kit comes with 10 tests each for pH, Nitrogen, Phosphorus and Potassium.
 This test also includes pH preferences for over 450 plants as well as complete instructions for adjusting soil conditions.
-Testing both spring and fall is recommended.
-Samples should be collected the same way as in the above description, with several samples being mixed together to get an accurate average.
+We recommend testing during both the spring and fall seasons.
+Collect samples as described above, and mix several samples together to get an accurate average.

 Lime is typically used to raise pH (reduce acidity) while sulfur is used to lower it (reduce alkalinity).
 Since Arkansas soils tend to be acidic, lime is the most commonly recommended action to address our soil pH issues.
 The best times of year to lime are spring and fall.
 It’s not recommended to apply more than 50 pounds of lime per 1,000 square feet at one time.
 If your soil sample results indicate that between 50 and 100 pounds of lime are needed per 1,000 square feet, apply half in the fall and half in the spring.
 If over 100 pounds is recommended, apply no more than 50 pounds per application each spring and fall, until the recommended amount has been applied, testing throughout the process.
 It may take several months for an application of lime to effectively change pH.
 Certain fertilizers, rainfall and other factors can shift soil pH, making regular testing necessary.